lirgers/statisticCounter/README.md

-# statisticCounter\n To use it download python2.7
+# statisticCounter.
+To use it download python2.7
+# line number 2